MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 - [Software-protected key to HSM-protected key](migrate-softwarekey-to-hsmkey.md)

+# Step x.
+Prepare for client migration

+For most migrations, it is not practical to migrate all clients at once, so you will likely migrate clients in batches.
+This means that for a period of time, some clients will be using Azure Information Protection and some will still be using AD RMS.
+To support both pre-migrated and migrated users, use onboarding controls and deploy a pre-migration script.

+1. Create a group, named **AIPMigrated**.
+This group can be created in Active Directory and synchronized to the cloud, or it can be created in Office 365 or Azure Active Directory.
+Do not assign any users to this group at this time. when users are migrated during a later step, you will add them to the group.

+    Make a note of this group's object ID.
+To do this, you can use Azure AD PowerShell—for example, for version 1.0 of the module, use the [Get-MsolGroup](/powershell/msonline/v1/Get-MsolGroup) command.
+Or you can copy it from the Azure portal.

+2. Configure this group for onboarding controls.
+To do use, in a PowerShell session, connect to the Azure Rights Management service and when prompted, specify your global admin credentials:

+	Connect-Aadrmservice

+    Then configure this group for onboarding controls:

+	Set-AadrmOnboardingControlPolicy – SecurityGroupObjectId <group object ID>

 ## Step 3.
 Activate your Azure Information Protection tenant
 This step requires you to activate the Azure Rights Management service.
 Instructions are fully covered in the [Activating Azure Rights Management](../deploy-use/activate-service.md) article.